columbia-it/django-jsonapi-training/docs/building.md

 ```

+!!!
+Note
-Note that I've followed a somewhat common pattern of extending a class using the same name as the
+    I've followed a somewhat common pattern of extending a class using the same name as the
     base class (HyperlinkedModelSerialzer).
 This can be somewhat confusing at first glance but also
     makes it easy to add functionality without changing a lot of source code.

 ## Define URL routing and Views